Secret Server Feature: AES 256 Encryption

-Secret Server password management software uses Advanced Encryption Standard 256 bit for encrypting data in the SQL database.
+Secret Server password management software uses the Advanced Encryption Standard for encrypting sensitive data.

-AES 256 is the strongest encryption available for password management software, which when combined with our other security features like DoubleLock, provides unsurpassed security for sensitive enterprise passwords.
+AES 256 bit encryption is the strongest encryption available for password management software, which when combined with our other security features like an HSM or DoubleLock, provides unsurpassed security for sensitive enterprise passwords.

 Encryption Key Per Installation